baldurk/renderdoc/docs/how/how_network_capture_replay.rst

 To add a new host, simply type its hostname in the hostname box and click ``Add``.
 It will be added to the list of known remote hosts, and immediately a network lookup will happen to see if the remote server or any running RenderDoc-injected applications are alive.

 At minimum, this is all you must configure.
-However it is recommended that you configure a command which can be run on the host machine which will remotely start the remote server on that host.
+However it is recommended that you configure a command which can be run on the **local** machine which will **remotely** start the remote server on that host.
 The reason for this is that it allows easy capture each time with zero manual extra steps.

 .. figure:: ../imgs/Screenshots/RemoteHostConfigure.png